Problems of Government Borrowing

-To finance a budget deficit, the government need to sell bonds.
-If markets fear there is a chance of default, they will demand higher interest rates to give return for greater risk.
-Countries in the Eurozone experienced rapidly rising interest rates because of markets fears over their ability to repay. (see: bond yields on EU debt)
+In 2010/11 – countries in the Eurozone with high deficits experienced rapidly rising interest rates because of markets fears over their ability to repay. (see: bond yields on EU debt)

-Higher interest rates on government bonds tends to push up other interest rates in the economy and reduces spending and investment.
+Higher interest rates on government bonds tend to push up other interest rates in the economy and reduce spending and investment.
 (This impact of higher interest rates in reducing private sector spending is known as financial crowding out)

-Crowing Out.
-A classical monetarist argument is that high levels of government borrowing cause ‘crowding out’.
+Crowding out A classical monetarist argument is that high levels of government borrowing cause ‘crowding out’.
 What they mean is that the government borrow from the private sector by selling bonds.
-Therefore, the private sector have less money to spend and invest.
-Therefore although government spending increases, private sector spending falls and there is no boost to the economy.
+Therefore, because the private sector lends money to the government, they have less money to spend and invest.
+Therefore, although government spending increases, private sector spending falls.
+Also, it is possible government spending may be more inefficient than the private sector and so we get a decline in output.

-However, this is unlikely to apply in a recession because in a recession private sector saving is rising.
+- However, crowding out is unlikely to apply in a recession because in a recession private sector saving is rising and there are surplus savings.
+If the government borrows, they are making use of surplus savings and so do not ‘crowd out’ the private sector.
 The government are spending to offset the rise in private sector saving.

 Higher taxes in the future.
-The government will need to reduce borrowing as a % of GDP.
-It means future budgets will need to increase taxes and / or limit spending.
-The danger is that if taxes are increased too early too quickly it could snuff out the recovery and cause a further downturn.
-If they don’t raise taxes markets may be alarmed at size of borrowing.
-There will be difficult choices for the future chancellors; it is a difficult situation to be in.
+If the debt to GDP rises rapidly, the government may need to reduce debt levels in the future.
+It means future budgets will need to increase taxes and/or limit spending.
+The danger is that if taxes are increased too early too quickly, it could snuff out the recovery and cause a further downturn.
+But, if they don’t raise taxes, markets may be alarmed at the size of borrowing.
+High government borrowing can cause difficult choices for future chancellors; it is a difficult situation to be in.

 Related